The functional architecture of the early vision and neurogeometric models: Models of linear visual neurons

 \subsection{Gabor filters and simple cells of V1 cortex}

-Roughly speaking, a {\it Gabor filter} is a linear functional with RP given by a Gauss function modulated by $\cos y$ or $\sin y$.
-More precisely, let $\Gabor_{\g^+_0}$ and $\Gabor_{\g^-_0}$ be the Gabor filters determined by the RP
+Roughly speaking, a {\it Gabor filter} is a linear functional with RP given by a Gauss function modulated by $\cos y$ or $\sin y$ (see \cite{D,Sz} and references therein).
+More precisely, it is defined as follows.
+Let us denote by $\Gabor_{\g^+_0}$ and $\Gabor_{\g^-_0}$ the linear filters with RPs